MicrosoftDocs/architecture-center/docs/virtual-machines/baseline-content.md

 - **Private connectivity to PaaS services**.
 Communication between the VMs and Azure Key Vault is over Private Links.
 This service requires private endpoints, which are placed in a separate subnet.

 - **DDoS protection**.
-Azure provides basic DDoS protection by default.
 Consider enabling [Azure DDoS Protection](/azure/virtual-network/ddos-protection-overview) on the public IPs exposed by Application Gateway and the Bastion Host to detect threats.
 DDoS Protection also provides alerting, telemetry, and analytics through Azure Monitor.
 For more information, see [Azure DDoS Protection: Best practices and reference architectures](/azure/security/fundamentals/ddos-best-practices).

 > Refer to Well-Architected Framework: [SE:06 - Recommendations for networking and connectivity](/azure/well-architected/security/networking).